200-Hour Teacher Training Program

 Reading and Discussion – Each week you’ll be assigned readings from a variety of texts.
 Some weeks will emphasize alignment, others Ashtanga, still others yogic philosophy or a combination of these.
 Often we will ask you to complete a journal entry or brief assignment related to the readings you completed for homework.

 Practicum – A hallmark of our yoga teacher training program is the time we give you to practice teaching and to receive feedback on your teaching.
 We will give you as many chances as we can to design and practice teaching your own yoga sequences.
 We create a comfortable environment for sharing critique and feedback.
 We believe it is important that you begin to develop a teaching voice that is your own.

 Seva Project Update – Although it is common in the West to think of yoga as merely exercises performed for benefit of the body, in fact the physical component of yoga is just one small part of yoga.
 Seva, or selfless service, is an essential component of the yogic lifestyle.
 As such we give you the chance to conduct a Seva project, offering of yourself for the benefit of others.

 With support and guidance, students will select a selfless-service project (e.g., volunteering on a regular basis at a hospital, shelter, or rehab center; designing a program that benefits the ill, infirm, or at-risk).
 In preparation for the paper/presentation, each trainee will meet with a lead trainer outside of class to discuss the research and findings.
 Students will propose a project, log progress, and follow up with the facility director for feedback.
-Finally, students will write a 1,200-word paper and present the information to the class on the weekend of 3/12-3/13.
+Finally, students will write a 1,200-word paper and present the information to the class on the February weekend of the training.

 Our required readings are essential acquisitions for your yoga library and will inform the great bulk of discussion and analysis throughout our teacher training.